iSaluki/phhs6/content/sixth/Biology/Cells/CellTheory.md

 ---
-title: "Cell Theory"
+title: Cell Theory
 tags:
   - biology
+  - cells
 ---

 Cell theory is the basic foundation on which our understanding of cells is built.